Arts and Culture

-We are calling for Expressions of Interest from artists to bring their ideas to life in the form of three community art projects at the soon-to-be-built Charlestown Skate Park.
+We are calling for Expressions of Interest from artists to bring their ideas to life in the form of two temporary art installations to be included as part of the 2017 Living Smart Festival.

-An information session will be held for interested artists at Charlestown Library, on Thursday 20 April from 5.30-6.30pm.
+An information session will be held for interested artists at Speers Point Park (meet at the stage), on Wednesday 26 July from 5-6pm.

 Making places and spaces come alive